Wondering how do curling shoes work?

 Grip Sole of Curling Shoes

 Gripper is made of soft rubber with different designs to provide traction over the smooth icy surface.
 It should be comfortable and feature a low-profile look from all angles.
-Curling shoe with a gripper is used to gain some traction to slide over the icy surface and carry the stone to your goal.
+A curling shoe with a gripper is used to gain some traction to slide over the icy surface and carry the stone to your goal.
 It offers an increased accuracy in turning and throwing the stone due to a better balance that allows you to apply more force to your sweeping motion, thus increasing the velocity of the stone off your foot.

 There are different textures of rubber grip soles for curling shoes.
 One of them is a slip-on rubber gripper with an abrasive pattern.
 It is easily detachable.
 You don’t need to glue or sew it to your curling shoes bottom.
 It is pretty much impervious to water and provides excellent traction and grip when you’re wearing it.